Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 For the mother:

-• Anemia from iron deficiency (fatigue, weakness, increased infection risk)
+• Anemia from iron deficiency (fatigue, weakness, infection risk)

-• Preeclampsia risk increases with inadequate calcium, vitamin D, magnesium
+• Increased preeclampsia risk with inadequate calcium, vitamin D, magnesium

 • Gestational diabetes risk increases with poor nutrition